thechampagne/awesome-windows/README.md

 - [Waltr](http://softorino.com/waltr/) - Transfer any movie or music file to your iPhone w/o iTunes.
 - [WinDirStat](https://windirstat.info/) - It is a disk usage statistics viewer and cleanup too.
 - [Windows 10 Login Screen Changer](https://github.com/PFCKrutonium/Windows-10-Login-Background-Changer/releases/) - Changes the Windows 10 Login Screen Background. [![Open-Source Software][OSS Icon]](https://github.com/PFCKrutonium/Windows-10-Login-Background-Changer)
+- [ZoomIt](https://technet.microsoft.com/en-us/sysinternals/zoomit.aspx) - It is a screen zoom and annotation tool for technical presentations.
+It runs unobtrusively in the tray and activates with customizable hotkeys to zoom in on an area of the screen, move around while zoomed, and draw on the zoomed image.

 ### Video